postmanlabs/labs-docs/src/pages/docs/designing-and-developing-your-api/managing-apis.md

 You can move APIs to personal, private, team, and public workspaces that you have access to.
 Shared private, team, and public workspaces allow you to collaborate with others.

-> You cannot move APIs from team, private, or public workspaces to a personal workspace.
+> You can't move APIs from team, private, or public workspaces to a personal workspace.

 <!-- -->